CFA Level 2 is usually regarded as the toughest CFA level there is, and I probably agree with that.

 This experience really underscored the notion that everyone learns differently.
 It really taught me the value of tailoring a study approach to my specific strengths and level of experience.

-As I’ve said, I knew I didn’t retain well via reading/notes, and I needed to find a way to account for that.
+As I’ve said, I knew I didn’t retain well via reading or making study notes, and I needed to find a way to account for that.

 I also knew that given my MBA courses, I had already covered a few topics quite a bit going in.
 This was especially true for equities, as the CFA material was essentially a review of what I had already studied in school.